-Corollary C. There are infinite families of Brieskorn homology spheres $\Sigma(a, b, c)$ with free $\pi = \mathbb{Z}/p$ action, for $p \nmid abc$ , which embed equivariantly in homotopy 4-spheres with locally linear $\pi$ -actions.
+Corollary C. There are infinite families of Brieskorn homology spheres $\Sigma(a, b, c)$ such that the standard free actions of $\pi = \mathbb{Z}/p$ embed equivariantly in homotopy 4-spheres with locally linear $\pi$ -actions.
 No such smooth equivariant embeddings of $\Sigma(a, b, c)$ exist into any smooth $\pi$ -action on a homotopy 4-sphere.

 Here is brief outline of the paper.
 The links of complex surface singularities that are integral homology three spheres are plumbed homology spheres; that is, they can be realized as the boundaries of smooth 4-manifolds obtained by plumbing disk bundles over 2-spheres with an intersection matrix that is negative definite.
 Among these is the canonical negative definite resolution in that it admits no (-1)-blowdowns.
 To prove non-smoothability of locally linear extensions, we extend the free action on a Brieskorn homology sphere $\Sigma = \Sigma(a, b, c)$ to its canonical negative definite resolution $M(\Gamma)$ by equivariant plumbing on the resolution graph.
 From this we form the closed, simply connected 4-manifold which by Donaldson's Theorem A [6] has intersection matrix that is diagonalizable over the integers.
-If the action on W is smoothable, then X admits a smooth $\mathbb{Z}/p$ action which equivariantly splits along a free action on $\Sigma(a, b, c)$ .
+If the action on W is smoothable, then X admits a smooth $\mathbb{Z}/p$ -action which equivariantly splits along a free action on $\Sigma(a,b,c)$ .
 The idea is that the global orientation of the moduli space prevents the configuration of invariant and fixed 2-spheres in $M(\Gamma)$ obtained from plumbing to embed equivariantly and smoothly in a connected sum of linear actions on complex projective spaces.
-We use equivariant Yang-Mills moduli spaces as developed in Hambleton-Lee [17, 18].
+We use equivariant Yang-Mills moduli spaces as developed in Hambleton-Lee [19, 20].
+In the next section we collect results from equivariant gauge theory that we will need for the proof of Theorem A, and in Section 5 we prove that locally linear extensions exist for the infinite family in Theorem B. We work out explicit examples for the infinite family $\Sigma(3, 3s + 1, 6(3s + 1) + 3s + 2)$ .